What Are the Symptoms of Cocaine Withdrawal?

 How Long Does Withdrawal Last?

-Total withdrawal usually lasts up to six months.
+Total withdrawal usually takes up to six months.
 This means that the symptoms won’t disappear overnight.
 Plus, the drug doesn’t stay in a person’s system for very long.
-This means that the symptoms may start quickly.
+This means that the symptoms of withdrawal may start quickly.

 Researchers have divided the process into three phases: